Was there any good news for Evelo Biosciences Inc. (EVLO) stock in the last session?

 Are institutional investors increasing their holdings in EVLO shares?

 The recent increase in stakes in EVLO appears to be a result of several institutional investors and hedge funds increasing their positions.
-Fidelity Management & Research Co’s position in EVLO has increased by 1.42% in the first quarter.
-The company now owns 16,428,351 shares of the stock, with a value of $2.97 million, following the purchase of 229,296 additional shares during the last quarter.
+Fidelity Management & Research Co’s position in EVLO has decreased by -1.41% in the first quarter.
+The company now owns 16,197,089 shares of the stock, with a value of $2.49 million, following the sale of -231,262 additional shares during the last quarter.
 DNCA Finance SA made another decreased to its shares in EVLO during the first quarter, downing its stake by -10.39%.

 Leave a Reply